 By the time he emerged, he was nearly completely out of the air, shouting and breathing in with a gasp of air that must’ve sounded like a whale had just burst out of the water.
 “Man overboard!” he gasped, trying to raise his hands out of the water, trying to do anything, before finding a rope tied around one of his arms.
 The seamen began to haul him towards the ship through the water, and Harry stared around, seeing other clumps of things in the night, which he could make out only because of his partial transformation at the moment, the transformation having replaced his earlier spell.
 Dozens of tentacle bits floated on the water, hacked and slashed, burned and seared off by the efforts of his fellows and the crew before being pushed overboard.

 Before Harry was halfway back to the ship, he saw a Recca in the air flying towards him.
 He tread water for a second, holding up his hands into the air, and her talons clasped around his forearms.
 A single flap of her wings pulled him out of the water, and then she was away, flying them back towards the ship.
 “Are you all right, Harry?
 You are one of only five that we’ve been able to pull back towards the ship after they were yanked overboard.
-The crew’s lost twelve men dead so far, and it would have been worse if not for your totems.”
+The crew’s lost twelve men so far, and it would have been worse if not for your totems.”

 “Dammit!
 I was afraid of that.
 We severely underestimated what that giant squid thing would be able to do,” Harry grumbled.
 “Bloody magical resistance.”